icemanmelting/search-engine-clj/README.md

 # Usage

-In order to use, first you need to deploy a local postgres instance, and create a database called `search_engine_test`.
+In order to use, first you need to deploy a local postgres instance, and create a database called `documents_index_test`.

 After creation, run `postgresql-schema.sql` to deploy the schema needed.
 You can also check `dev-seed.sql`, to check the seed data, used to create a simple user(user creation routes were not added due to time constraints) and the first document.